lsst-sqre/jld-deploy/README.md

    deployment.
 Put the following files (in PEM format) in a directory on the machine you are running the deployment from:

-    - TLS Certificate
+    - TLS Certificate (cert.pem)
-	- TLS Key
+	- TLS Key (key.pem)
-	- TLS Root Chain
+	- TLS Root Chain (chain.pem)

 4. Make sure that your shell environment is set up to allow `gcloud`, `kubectl`, and `aws` to run authenticated.
 This will require `gcloud init`, `aws configure`, and an installation of the `kubectl` component of `gcloud`.

 5. Create a Python virtualenv with Python3 as its interpreter.
+This step is not strictly necessary but will keep you from cluttering up your system python with the modules required for deployment.

+   Python 3 is necessary: this deployment will not work with Python 2.

-I like to use `virtualenv-wrapper` and `mkvirtualenv`; if you're doing that, `mkvirtualenv -p $(which python3)`.
-Activate that virtualenv.
+    - I like to use `virtualenv-wrapper` and `mkvirtualenv`; if you're doing that, `mkvirtualenv -p $(which python3)` (you will need to have started a shell with the `mkvirtualenv` alias available first).

+   - Without `virtualenv-wrapper` you would do something like `python3 -m venv /path/to/environment` followed by `source /path/to/environment/bin/activate`.

+    - Without a virtual environment you will need to use the `--user` option on the `pip3` command below.

 6. Change to a working directory you like and clone this repository (`git clone https://github.com/lsst-sqre/jld-deploy`).

 7. `cd jld-deploy`.
-Then (making sure you are inside the activated virtualenv) `pip install -e .`.
+Then (making sure you are inside the activated virtualenv) `pip3 install -e .`.
+If you chose to not use virtualenv, `pip3 install --user -e .`.

 8. `cp deploy.yml mydeploy.yml`.
 Edit `mydeploy.yml`.
 The following
    settings are required: